dart-lang/site-www/src/language/pattern-types.md

 Null-check patterns match first if the value is not null, and then match the inner pattern against that same value.

-Use the null-check pattern for a terse way to bind a variable whose type is the non-nullable base type of the nullable value being matched:
+Use the null-check pattern to silently treat `null` values as match failures without throwing.

 ```dart
 String? maybeString = // ... maybeString is nullable with the base type String.